Data Ranking

 Dimension fields in the Row area

-Treats each column as an independent analysis unit and calculates the ranking of a data point within the total number of data points in a column.
+Treats each column as an independent unit and ranks data points within that column.

 Rank within column group